gigamaster/ai-chatbot/README.md

 To chat with AI-chatbot, follow these steps:
 1. **Start a New Chat**:
-   - Click the "New Chat" button in the sidebar
+   - From the start page send your message to create a new Chat in the sidebar
-   - Alternatively, you can use the "New Chat" option in the user menu
+   - Alternatively, you can use the "+" New Chat option in the top navigation bar